pesalerno/Genomics-Intro-workshop/README.md

 								demultiplexed (or you can also just delete the files that ended up being copied over only)

+#####3c.
+Looking at our demultiplexed dataset

+Now that we've separated our dataset into our individuals, we can see how much data we have per individual.
+The fastest but not ideal way to look at this is simply by looking at the sizes of the .fq files that we now have for each individual.
+To get a list with file size information, type:

+	ls -l

+The files are huge!! and it's hard to read.
+So how can we look at them in a different unit (Megabyte?
+Terabyte?).
+We can find out by looking at the manual:

+	man ls

+(tip, scroll down to -h).
+The you'll se that we can use that flag:

+	ls -l -h

+and now we see mor easily the sizes of our files.
+But can we order them?
+Let's pipe our list command with sort, using -rn (reverse numeric) to order from larger to smaller file:

+	ls -l -h | sort -k 5 -rn

+However, if we want a more precise piece of information, we need read counts instead!

+	echo -e 'SAMPLE_ID_FULL\tNUM_READS'
+		for file in *.fq
+	do
+    	echo -n $(basename $file .fq)$'\t'
+    	cat $file | grep '^@.*' | wc -l
+	done

+Here the syntax is cmore complicated, but in essence we are "grepping" (finding and grabbing) the first characters of each line of sequence, so in essence simply counting the lines of sequence within each file.

 ###4.
 Running denovo map permutations for parameter testing

 Running [denovo_map](http://catchenlab.life.illinois.edu/stacks/comp/denovo_map.php) is not a complicated process... but since different datasets can be very sensitive to parameter settings, we need to explore our dataset with different parameter combinations in order to decide what's the best approach (keeping good data, but not overfiltering).

-Some parameters such as xx and xx are very sensitive to y and z, so bleh.
+Denovo-map needs to be run with all your data, and even though it can be threaded for faster computation speed, the more individuals you have, the longer it takes, since the last step can't be threaded (all stacks need to be compared at once to build the catalog loci).

 The main parameters to vary are: